Welcome Blessings!

 (Your Inner Strength and Willpower)

-The way you form the letters “m” and “n” can indicate your approach to challenges and how you handle them.
-If these letters have sharp, pointed peaks, it’s a sign of mental strength, decisiveness, and high energy.
+How you form the letters “m” and “n” can indicate your approach to challenges and how you handle them.
+If these letters have sharp, pointed peaks, they signify mental strength, decisiveness, and high energy.
 People who write their “m” and “n” this way tend to face problems head-on and are determined to overcome obstacles.

 Flat-topped “m”s and “n”s may suggest a more practical, cautious approach.
 These individuals tend to take their time making decisions and prefer to think things through rather than rush into action.